-The Master's degree program in Social Economics qualifies you to meet great challenges in business, government, and society.
+The Master's degree program in Social Economics qualifies you to meet today's challenges in business, government, and society.

-The Master's degree program in Social Economics prepares you for management or key positions at social economic companies, interest groups, international organizations as well as corresponding educational and research institutions.
+The Master's degree program in Social Economics prepares you to pursue key management or other positions at social economic companies, to work for interest groups, at international organizations, as well as related educational and research institutions.

-The program teaches you how to independently conduct research and gives you an opportunity to select a specialization, such as public and non-profit finance, gender studies, educational science and didactics, law, sociology, general management competence, social science methods, etc.
+You not only learn how to independently conduct research, you have an opportunity to select a specialization, such as public and non-profit finance, gender studies, educational science and didactics, law, sociology, general management competence, social science methods, etc.

 Key Facts